 - 26m @ 1.9 g/t gold

 Previous drilling at the Cerro Magallanes targets has returned 30 meters at 1.41 g/t gold and 42 meters at 0.5 g/t gold.

 Moving forward, Carlyle Commodities intends to follow a five-step exploration strategy at the Cecilia gold project including prospecting, mapping, drill target definition, discovery drilling and resource drilling.
-In the summer of 2020 Carlyle Commodities is undertaking a 5,000-meter drill program to test three gold targets that have previously been defined on the property, using a combination of old mine works and recent prospecting.
+In summer 2020 Carlyle Commodities completed a 5,000 meter drill program to test three gold targets that have previously been defined on the property, using a combination of old mine works and recent prospecting.